gaioguys/GAIO.jl/README.md

 ## Getting started

-The following script computes the chain recurrent set of the Hénon map within the box [-3,3)²:
+The following script computes the attractor of the Hénon map within the box [-3,3)²:

 ```julia
 using GAIO